Concordium/concordium.github.io/source/mainnet/smart-contracts/guides/unit-test-contract.rst

 The ``concordium_quickcheck`` macro takes the ``num_tests`` attribute for specifying the number of random tests to run.
 In the code snippet below, the parameters ``address`` and ``amount`` are generated randomly.
-The process of generating random input and running the test is repeated 500 times because we set ``num_tests = 500``.
+The process of generating random input and running the test is repeated 500 times because you set ``num_tests = 500``.
-If we omit the ``num_tests`` attribute, it defaults to a 100 tests.
+If you omit the ``num_tests`` attribute, it defaults to a 100 tests.

 .. code-block:: rust